Julian-Arboleda/Hola.WebApi/README.md

 Now that you have the program open in Visual Studio, press the green Play button on the toolbar at the top.<br/>
 A window should open that looks like this: ![First Web Page Run](https://i.imgur.com/5hOKZ7s.png "Finding Your Port") <br/>

-Copy the information from your window that is in the same spot as the red box in the example.
+Copy the information from your window that is in the same spot as the red box in the example.<br/>
 Note that the information will likely not be the same as the example. <br/>
 Using the Port information you just copied, you are now able to use the Postman App to test the API!<br/>